KamilisS/cat-project/README.md

 `color` (not blank + longer than 2 characters), `dateOfBirth` (not blank, present day or a day in the past).
 `age` will be calculated on the go, because this field is dynamic, meaning it will have to be changed each year, which is not a good practice, when we have dateOfBirth and age can be easily calculated on-the-go.

+If you have any questions regarding this program, feel free to contact me via email: gvt488@gmail.com.